PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 Another popular program besides screen is `cu`.

-For Windows read [our guide](http://docs.getchip.com/chip.html#using-putty) on connecting with Putty or ygwin.
+For Windows read [our guide](http://docs.getchip.com/chip.html#using-putty) on connecting with PuTTY or Cygwin.

 ### USB Gadget Serial